jparnzen/RepData_PeerAssessment1/PA1_template.md

 For this assignment, let's use the **median steps per interval** that we calculated with the means above to fill in our NAs and see what happens.

 ### 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.

+We create a copy of the original data table because `data.table` seems to assign by reference rather than by value.
+With this copied data table, we iterate over it looking for NAs in the `step` column.
+If we find an NA, we copy the corresponding `interval` median steps value from the previously created steps-per-interval table (`it`).

 ```r